blockcoders/xcm-sdk/README.md

 <b>Make sure </b> you have <a href="https://polkadot.js.org/apps/#/assets/balances"> assets </a> to transfer.
 It is also necessary to change the asset id in ./examples/rococo/rockmine-to-dali-asset.ts, default is 1984 (Rockmine USD).

-The Rockminse USD asset in Dali is the asset with id 130.
+The Rockmine USD asset in Dali is the asset with id 130.
 You can check <a href="https://polkadot.js.org/apps/#/chainstate">here</a>, in "SELECTED STATE QUERY" select tokens, then in u128 input put 130.

 command: